Early Childhood

 UAA SOE teacher candidates receive strong support for literacy development and the Science of Reading.

-- Required readings during the Language & Litearcy Foundations Phase include the Alaska Reading Playbook, Steps to Success: Crossing the Bridge Between Literacy Research and Practice, and Planned Language Approach (PLA): Research Based Literacy and Language Practices.
+- Required readings during the Language & Literacy Foundations Phase include the Alaska Reading Playbook, Steps to Success: Crossing the Bridge Between Literacy Research and Practice, and Planned Language Approach (PLA): Research Based Literacy and Language Practices.
 Required readings during the Strategies & Implementation Phase include Integrating Reading Foundations: A Tool for College Instructors of Pre-service Teachers, Foundational Skills to Support Reading for Understanding in Kindergarten Through 3rd Grade, and the Teaching Reading Sourcebook.

-- Field experiences in classrooms and learning centers require teacher candiates to generate literacy profiles of learners based on live observation and video recordings.
+- Field experiences in classrooms and learning centers require teacher candidates to generate literacy profiles of learners based on live observation and video recordings.
 Future Seawolf Teachers observe, document, and reflect as they recommend strategies and assessments for their young learners.
 Additionally, teacher candidates are evaluated by a university supervisor and their mentor teacher with specific scaled and open-ended questions on reading instruction performance.

 These four pillars of literacy development in the UAA Early Childhood Education program are available as a fishbone diagram illlustrating components.